The Famous Rainbow Mountains of the Peruvian Andes

 The Most famous Rainbow Mountains or Colored Mountain are located near this great Mountain of Ausangate:

 The Classic Rainbow Mountain of Peru – Vinicunca:

 Vinicunca, Winicunca, The Colored Mountain, or Rainbow Mountain, is located in the southeast of the Peruvian Andes, 5,200 meters (17,100 feet) nest to the Ausangate Mountain, between the district of Pitumarca and Cusipata in the Cusco region.

-The Inca considered mountains as local deities, protectors of the people, and performed ceremonial rituals to pay tributes to these mountains.
+The Inca considered mountains as local deities and protectors of the people and performed ceremonial rituals to pay tributes to these mountains.
 The Rainbow Mountain is a sacred deity for locals, every time they dare to pass this high peak; they must leave some offering such as coca leaves and grains.

-Rainbow Mountain is a relatively new destination; it was unknown or little know until 2010.
-On teh other hand, Ausangate is one of the highest mountains of Peru, and we have explorers hiking around thsi mountain every week.
+Rainbow Mountain is a relatively new destination; it was unknown or little known until 2010.
+On teh other hand, Ausangate is one of the highest mountains in Peru, and we have explorers hiking around this Mountain every week.

-Rainbow Mountain was on the route of the Ausangate Trek, where travelers used to stop by and take pictures, is not until after 2010, when Facebook posting and Instagram posts become popular when travelers started to share their pictures and slowly captured the eyes of many travelers.
-Today, this mountain is so popular that every day arrive thousands of visitors.
+Rainbow Mountain was on the route of the Ausangate Trek, where travelers used to stop by and take pictures, is not until after 2010, when Facebook posting and Instagram posts became popular, that travelers started to share their photographs and slowly captured the eyes of many travelers.
+Today, this Mountain is so famous that every day arrives, thousands of visitors.